gordielachance/pinterest-importer/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

 Backup your Pinterest.com account by importing pins as Wordpress posts.
 Supports boards, secret boards and likes.
-Images are downloaded as Wordpress medias.

 == Description ==